umccr/umccrise/README.md

 Umccrise
 --------

+UMCCR cancer reporting

 [![Build Status](https://travis-ci.org/umccr/umccrise.svg?branch=master)](https://travis-ci.org/umccr/umccrise)

-Umccrise is designed to post-processess outputs from [bcbio-nextgen](https://github.com/chapmanb/bcbio-nextgen) cancer variant calling analysis pipeline.
+Umccrise is developed to post-processess outputs from cancer variant calling analysis pipelines from 2 platforms: ([bcbio-nextgen](https://github.com/chapmanb/bcbio-nextgen) and Illumina Dragen, and generate reports helpful for researchers and curators at UMCCR.

-- Filter artefacts and germline leakage from somatic calls
+- Filter artefacts and germline leakage from somatic variant calls;
-- Run [PCGR](https://github.com/sigven/pcgr) to annotate, prioritize and report somatic variants
+- Run [PCGR](https://github.com/sigven/pcgr) to annotate, prioritize and report somatic variants;
-- Run [CPSR](https://github.com/sigven/cpsr) to annotate, prioritize and report germline variants
+- Run [CPSR](https://github.com/sigven/cpsr) to annotate, prioritize and report germline variants;
-- Filter, annotate, prioritize and report SV
+- Filter, annotate, prioritize and report structural variants (SVs);
-- Run [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) to call CNV, purity, ploidy, and recover SV
+- Run [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) to call copy number calls (CNV), purity, ploidy, and recover SVs;
-- Generate a MutliQC report comparing QC to "reference" samples
+- Generate a MutliQC report that summarizes quality control statistics in context of background "gold standard" samples;
-- Generate a cancer report with mutational signatures, strand bias analysis, PURPLE results, and prioritized SVs
+- Generate a cancer report with mutational signatures, circos plots, prioritized copy number and structural variant calls;
-- Run [CACAO](https://github.com/sigven/cacao) to calculate coverage in common hotspots, as well as goleft to estimate coverage problems
+- Run [CACAO](https://github.com/sigven/cacao) to calculate coverage in common hotspots, as well as goleft to estimate coverage problems;
-- Run [Conpair](https://github.com/nygenome/Conpair) to tumor/normal concordance and sample contamination
+- Run [Conpair](https://github.com/nygenome/Conpair) to tumor/normal concordance and sample contamination.

-See the [workflow.md](workflow.md) for the complete description of the workflow.
+See the [workflow.md](workflow.md) for a detailed description of the workflow.

 See the [HISTORY.md](HISTORY.md) for the version history.

 Contents: